EmT7/first-portfolio/README.md

 # Miranda's Portfolio: Week 2-Advanced CSS

-## My 2nd assignment during coding bootcamp was to create a personal portfolio complete.
+## My 2nd assignment during coding bootcamp was to create a personal portfolio.

 ## Styles Used: